hhvm/hhvm-autoload/CONTRIBUTING.md

 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").

+We are unlikely to accept pull requests that add additional dependencies;
+this is because if `hhvm-autoload` depends on something, it effectively pins the ecosystem to the current major version of that dependency, and upgrading becomes extremely difficult.

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once to work on any of Facebook's open source projects.